The Louvre (song): Live performances

 Lorde first performed "The Louvre" at the Glastonbury Festival.
 The performance began with a clear box slowly filling with dancers, followed by Lorde's arrival.
 The box was described as tilting "back-and-forth" above the singer's head as the performance continued.
 She dedicated the track to any audience member "harbouring a secret crush."
 The performance received acclaim from critics, with The Independent giving it a four out of five-star review, calling it a "bold and brilliant" debut.

 The track was also performed at the Bowery Auditorium in New York City, on the night of the singer's album release party, with two other tracks.
 For the Melodrama World Tour (2017–18), Lorde performed "The Louvre" after her first costume change.
 It was proceeded by vintage video snippets that flicker across a "giant old-school TV."
 A reviewer for the London Evening Standard described the videos as "art and music merged into a cohesive exploration of love, loss and loneliness."
 The track was performed second in a set of three acts.
 After the clips, Lorde returned to the stage wearing a white gown, a different look from the black chiffon dress she wore earlier.
 She prefaced each song with a backstory, saying "The Louvre" is about the "ups and downs of a new crush."

+The song was also included in the set lists of the Solar Power Tour (2022-23) and the Ultrasound World Tour (2025-26).